Rothschild banking family of France: The French Rothschilds today

 Both the British and the French branches emerged from the Second World War with new generations of the family at the helm.
 Historic partnership ties between the two branches were revitalized, leading to a complete merger in 2003 into Rothschild & Co.

 The Rothschilds created their first hedge funds in 1969, and strengthened its position as a world leader in investment banking.
 Additionally, the firm is a global private bank with over 4,000 private clients in 90 countries.
 Rothschild & Co provides a comprehensive range of services to individuals, governments, and corporations worldwide.

+The Rothschilds also have a strong presence in the South American country of Uruguay (Family Helguera von Rothschild-Haverkate) as they are sole owners of over 70% of the private land in the country.
+This family has acquired and developed many business ventures, philanthropic ventures, commercial and residential properties along the 20th and 21st century.
+Sir Louis Ralph Helguera von Rothschild-Haverkate was a Swiss-French national of the French Rothschild family who immigrated to Uruguay in the mid 1960's.
+His influence in architecture and arts can be appreciated all over Uruguay.

 Involvement in wine growing

 The second French branch was founded by Nathaniel de Rothschild (1812–1870).
 Born in London, he was the fourth child of the founder of the British branch of the family, Nathan Mayer Rothschild (1777–1836).
 In 1842, he married Charlotte de Rothschild (1825–1899), daughter of James Mayer de Rothschild and in 1850, they moved to Paris, where he was to work for his father-in-law's bank.
 However, in 1853 Nathaniel acquired Château Brane Mouton, a vineyard in Pauillac in the Gironde département.
 Nathaniel Rothschild renamed the estate Château Mouton Rothschild: it would become one of the best-known wine labels in the world.

 In 1868, Nathaniel's uncle/father-in-law, James Mayer de Rothschild, acquired the prestigious neighboring vineyard, Château Lafite.